monsecc01/MechaCar_Statistical_Analysis/README.md

 # Study Design: MechaCar vs Competition

 To statistically analyze how the MechaCar performs against other vehicles in the market we could compare environmental impact related metrics.
 We could perform a study to find a linear regression between C02 emissions and fuel efficiency (MPG) among our top 5 competitors.
-In today's market, fuel efficient cars are highly sought after due to the high gass prices and the environmental impact of cars.
+In today's market, fuel efficient cars are highly sought after due to the high gas prices and the environmental impact of cars.
 It's also known that the more fuel efficient a car is, the less the environmental impact so we would expect a linear relationship.
 To obtain the linear regression we could obtain the following metrics:
 * cost
 * fuel eficiency (highway or city) in MPG,
 * CO2 emissions